Skip to main content Skip to navigation Skip to footer

 --renet-path <path>NoCustom path to the renet binary on remote machines.
 Defaults to the standard install location.

-This creates a local context named my-infra and stores it in ~/.rediacc/config.json.
+This creates a config named my-infra and stores it in ~/.config/rediacc/my-infra.json.
+The default config (when no name is given) is stored as ~/.config/rediacc/rediacc.json.

-You can have multiple contexts (e.g., production, staging, dev).
-Switch between them with the --context flag on any command.
+You can have multiple configs (e.g., production, staging, dev).
+Switch between them with the --config flag on any command.

 Step 2: Add a Machine

-Register your remote server as a machine in the context:
+Register your remote server as a machine in the config:

 OptionRequiredDefaultDescription